 In the mainstream arena he has directed numerous popular genre projects ranging from the highly successful Roger Corman financed “Screwballs” (which generated three sequels which Rafal directed as well), to Fox Searchlight’s Frank Peretti written “Hangman’s Curse” in which he gave Leighton Meester (“Gossip Girl”) her first starring role, as well as numerous TV shows such as “Highlander” and “Poltergeist”.

-He is currently focusing on several projects: TIGER WITHIN (written by Gina Wendkos), an inspiring story about the relationship between a Holocaust survivor and a skinhead 15 year old girl, ALIENS, an innovative large-scale science fiction romance, and BARDO, an illuminating story based on the Tibetan Book of the Dead as well as two micro-budget productions: MIA, a music film and EUPHORIA, a young-love story.
+He is currently focusing on post-production of his latest feature TIGER WITHIN (written by Gina Wendkos), an inspiring story about the relationship between a Holocaust survivor and a skinhead 15 year old girl, as well as preparing ALIENS, an innovative large-scale science fiction romance, and BARDO, an illuminating story based on the Tibetan Book of the Dead as well as two micro-budget productions: MIA, a music film and EUPHORIA, a young-love story.

 Rafal’s dream since childhood has been to make films that can reach billions of people, that are both highly entertaining while simultaneously being deep and consciousness expanding – he is convinced that these three new projects have the potential to achieve these goals.

 A teen musical starring Buddy Hackett and Yasmine Bleeth.
 The film shot in Montreal premiered at the Filmex and Taormina Film Festival and was shown at the Montreal and Toronto Film Festivals.
 It was sold exclusively to Showtime in the U.S.

 A romantic comedy based on a play by Gina Wendkos, about one day in a trailer park couple’s life as they await the birth of their first child.
 The film premiered at the Sundance Film Festival and received theatrical release through Skouras Pictures.